Oxfordshire County Council spends thousands on Facebook ads...more than most other authorities, investigation reveals

-Oxfordshire County Council spent the second highest amount by any local authority in the country on Facebook ads, according to research by this newspaper.
+Oxfordshire County Council spent the second highest amount by any local authority in the country on Facebook ads, according to research.

-Figures obtained by the investigation team at JPIMedia, owners of this newspaper, show that across the country Facebook users are being targeted with thousands of adverts from politicians and local authorities.
+Figures obtained by the investigation team at JPIMedia, owners of the Banbury Guardian, show that across the country Facebook users are being targeted with thousands of adverts from politicians and local authorities.

 The figures date from October 2018 to September 7, 2019 and show the amount spent on either Facebook or Instagram.